 In n8n, prompt engineering is often the primary method for controlling the behavior of LLMs.
 And it’s one of the more advanced n8n automation engineer requirements.
 A developer with prompt engineering basics understands how to:

-• Aligning input and output
+• Align input with desired output

 • Provide reference text